 Thus in 1866, the Mactan Shrine was erected on Barangay Punta Engaño, believed to be the site of the battle, to commemorate the Filipinos’ first act of resistance towards remote control.
 More notably, Lapu-Lapu is now remembered as the first Filipino hero.
 Today Mactan Shrine is also a popular tourist spot.

-Mactan Island is home to world-class hotels and resorts, top diving sites, nationally renowned guitar makers, and rich cultural heritage.
+Mactan Island is home to world-class hotels and Philippines luxury resorts, top diving sites, nationally renowned guitar makers, and rich cultural heritage.
 On top of that, the Mactan-Cebu International Airport is an award-winning airport.
 So, if you’re flying to Mactan, you can expect to be greeted by excellent service and facilities the moment you land.

 Read this travel guide to learn more about Mactan for your ultimate getaway.